owaldlab/2024_DANModulation/README.md

 They allow quick, and dynamic visualization of connectomic information across multiple dimensions and employing different filter.
 - Connection Grapher:
-  - Visualizes a stacked bar chart of incoming and outgoing connections of any PAM type or instance to all other types or instances of PAM or any neuron.
+  - Visualizes a stacked bar chart of incoming and outgoing connections of any PAM neuron type or instance to all other types or instances of PAM or any neuron.
 It furthermore allows anatomical filtering (mushroom body, non mushroom body).
 - Synapse Plotter:
   - Visualizes 2D projections of synapses to/from any PAM instance or type, coloring them based on connection modality (e.g. same type, same instance, etc.) and anatomical location (mushroom body, non-mushroom body).
   - Allows anatomical filtering.